betaflight/betaflight-tx-lua-scripts/README.md

 - Crossfire - v2.11 or greater
 - FrSky - While most receivers work fine, it's recommended to update the XSR family of receivers to their most recent firmware version to correct any known bugs in SmartPort telemetry.

+## Building from source
+- Be sure to have `LUA 5.2` installed in the path
+- Run `./bin/build.sh` from the root folder
+- Compiled files will be created a the `obj` in the root folder.
+Copy the files to your transmitter as instructed in the `Installing` section below as if you unzipped from a downloaded file.

 ## Installing

 !!
 IMPORTANT: DON'T COPY THE CONTENTS OF THIS REPOSITORY ONTO YOUR SDCARD !!